Table of Contents

 The most common symptoms associated with pink eyes are:

-Bacterial conjunctivitis is a common type of pink eye, caused by several sources of contamination.
-Bacterial conjunctivitis is caused due to exposure with the infected person, contaminated sources, or sinus or ear infections.
+This is a common type of pink eye, caused by several sources of contamination.
+The main cause of bacterial conjunctivitis is exposure to the infected person, contaminated sources, or sinus or ear infections.

 Bacterial conjunctivitis produces pus or thick white or green discharges and can affect both eyes.
 The only way to prevent the spread of bacterial conjunctivitis is to follow handwashing and hygiene techniques.